nloum/ComposableCollections/readme.md

 Console.WriteLine(text);
 ```

-I/O-heavy code is much more fluent when it's written with IoFluently.
+I/O-heavy code is much more straightforward when it's written with IoFluently.

 ## Major features